Fire Opal Gemstone – Geology & Mineralogy Information

 What are Mineraloids?

-Mineraloids aren’t minerals, but mineral-like substances.
-For instance, Fire Opal is amorphous, meaning it does not possess a crystalline structure.
+Mineraloids aren’t minerals but instead, they are mineral-like substances.
+For instance, fire opal is amorphous, meaning it does not possess a crystalline structure.
 While true minerals are very consistent in the arrangement and composition of their crystals.
 Unlike true minerals, opal, and other mineraloids, can vary slightly in the organization of their components.
 Other examples of mineraloids include pearls, amber, and obsidian.
 Most mineraloids, including opal, form at lower temperatures and lower pressures, such as those which exist in the shallow subsurface.
 Nonetheless, gem collectors categorize opal along with other minerals, even though it lacks the specific properties to truly and accurately be one.

-Gem enthusiasts can purchase large quantities of rough opal directly from the miners.
+Gem dealers can purchase large quantities of rough opal directly from the miners.
 These are “parcels.”
 By properly assessing the rough stones, it is possible to gain insight as to the potential of the parcel.
-For instance, it’s ability to produce a certain quality and quantity of finished stones in the market.
+For instance, its ability to produce a certain quality and quantity of finished stones in the market.

-Another challenge about working with Fire Opal is avoiding further internal fracturing resulting from cutting friction.
+Another challenge about working with fire opal is avoiding further internal fracturing resulting from cutting friction.
 The vibrations and friction from cutting and grinding will also generate heat that can cause the opal to develop pits on the surface or fracture.
 Although proper handling can reduce the risk of fracture during this process.
 Typically, gem cutters use water to keep down the temperatures and mitigate the chance of damage.
-Finally, the craftsman polish the stone and prepare it for sale as a loose stone or for jewlery mounting.
+Finally, the craftsman polishes the stone and prepares it for sale as a loose stone or for jewelry mounting.

 Opal can form in any subterranean host material with crevices that silica can collect.
 This means that rocks, wood, and even bones can be suitable for the formation of opals.
-For instance, if the silica-rich precursor to opal formation finds its way into a bone or tooth that has been partially rotted away, the solution can fill the cavity and solidify as opal.
+For instance, if the silica-rich precursor to opal formation finds its way into a bone or tooth that has been partially degraded, the solution can fill the cavity and solidify as opal.
 The result is an opal, which can be common or precious, embedded in a fossil.
-Although, Fire Opal are less common in fossil circumstances.
 The opal, in this case, replaces the organic matter as it decomposes to form the hole.
+Although, fire opal is less common in fossil circumstances.

 It is also possible for the silica solution to fill much smaller holes in porous organic matter, such as a shell or tooth that is still in-tact.
 In this case, the opal will form throughout the host material, preserving the internal architecture of the fossil remains.
-Opalized fossils can occur anywhere that is conducive to opal formation, but opalized dinosaur fossils have only been found in Australia.
-The country recently established the Australian Opal Centre to collect, preserve, and display these truly remarkable and rare specimens.
+Opal fossils can occur anywhere that is conducive to opal formation.
+But opal dinosaur fossils have only been found in Australia thus far.
+The country recently established the Australian Opal Centre to collect, preserve, and display these extraordinary and rare specimens.

 Written By: Michael Joseph Sabo